 Ejection System Design

-The ejector system9 is what gets the part out of the mold.
+The ejector system is what gets the part out of the mold.
 When you design the ejector system, you have to think about the shape of the part, how many undercuts it has, and how strong it is.
 You can use ejector pins, sleeves, or hydraulic ejector systems to make sure the part doesn’t get messed up when you take it out.

 You also have to design the ejector system so it can take the force it needs to get the part out of the mold.
 You also have to think about where the ejector system goes in relation to the gate and runner system so it doesn’t get in the way.